 - Best for: standing up to higher temperatures, frosting that will be colored, intricate designs like the Basket of Flowers Cake, layer cakes

-- Find the Recipe for Swiss Meringue Buttercream here »
+- Find the Italian Meringue Buttercream Recipe here »

 Buttercream Flavor Options